tf.contrib.checkpoint.NoDependency

 assert obj.no_dependency.name == "nodep:0"

-to the attribute without a checkpoint dependency, but the Model
+Layer to the attribute without a checkpoint dependency, but the Model will

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.